eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 ## Sorting in practice

-The best way to define how a sorting algorithm behaves (e.g. whether it should sort in descending or ascending order) is with an application-specific **comparison function**.
+The best way to define how a sorting algorithm behaves (e.g., whether it should sort in descending or ascending order) is with an application-specific **comparison function**.

 A comparison function receives pointers to two items and uses the return value to determine which item should be positioned before the other {% cite algorithm-design-manual -l 107 %}.